Europe has some spectacular opportunities for walkers.Read more...

 Take to the water in a sea kayak and explore the coast’s uninhabited islets and islands at your own pace © Henrik Trygg, West Sweden Tourist Board

 Today, though, Bohuslän is known for its succulent seafood: mussels, oysters, lobsters, langoustines, crabs and prawns all thrive in the deep, cold and exceptionally clean waters off the Swedish west coast.
 The cold waters cause the crustaceans to grow more slowly than in warmer climates, which consequently produces an exceptional taste.
-A trip up the coast offers the opportunity to see and sample mussels and oysters in their natural habitat on board a ‘seafood safari’; alternatively, take a boat trip to one of the larger islands, cycle along quiet country lanes out to the beach and laze in the summer sunshine.
+A trip up the coast offers the opportunity to see and sample mussels and oysters in their natural habitat on board a ‘seafood safari’; alternatively, take to the water in a sea kayak and explore the coast’s uninhabited islets and islands at your own pace; or head out to any of the larger islands for a spot of island hopping, or simply cycle along quiet country lanes out to the beach and laze in the summer sunshine.

 Inland, Bohuslän offers a range of diversions: everything from stunning Bronze Age rock carvings – the greatest concentration of carvings located anywhere in Scandinavia – to a superb wildlife sanctuary and marine park housing some of the world’s most endangered species.
 Quite simply, Bohuslän is West Sweden at its best.